Junior Achievement Of New York

 How does Junior Achievement Of New York spend its money?

 Junior Achievement Of New York directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Junior Achievement Of New York tax-deductible?